SherbyRobotics/racecar/doc/README.md

 * The RaceCar contains two batteries:
     * a 5V Anker battery to power the Raspberry Pi and the LiDAR;
-    * a 8.4V Traxxas Ni-Mh battery to power the motors.
+    * a 8.4V Traxxas Ni-MH battery to power the motors.

 # Charging the Anker battery